-- Subverted in the first game though, where all of the Toad Houses are free.
+- In the first game, all of the Toad Houses are free.
 When storming Bowser's castle, there are a few beds in prison that Mario can take a kip in.

 - Tales of Symphonia is another game which does not allow you to use a tent in the field, instead replacing it with a "cooking" feature which allows you to make and eat food to heal your party.
 It can be very helpful, but there is never any biological necessity to do so.
 Raine also hs her "Personal" skill, which drops the cost of her healing spells to 1 when the party is sanding on a Memory Circle.